CFA Exam – when to start & how to prepare?

 You can study at your own speed.
 There’s no pressure!

-Every Sunday, assess your progress and reschedule your study plan if for a reason you fail to follow it.
-‘Sum Up Current Week’ and ‘Edit Week’ are the features we added to our CFA Study Planner to help you easily achieve both.
+When the week ends, assess your progress and reschedule your study plan if for a reason you fail to follow it.
+To help you easily achieve both, there’s the ‘Sum Up’ button and intuitive DRAG&DROP edition inside our CFA Exam Study Planner.

 Improve your study routine